crewst/Nightstand/README.md

 # Nightstand

+## Intro Screen Branch

+The Intro Screen Branch is committed to *alpha* development of the setup display of Nightstand.

+---

 Nightstand is an iOS app, build with Xcode, which aims to create an Apple Watch-like interface for nighttime use.

 The app *should* be able to keep the device awake throughout the night to serve as a large clock display.